zippy1978/node-red-contrib-store-reviews/README.md

 	cd ~\.node-red
 	npm install node-red-contrib-store-reviews

 ## Usage

-Once installed nodes are avialable in the *input* section.
+Once installed nodes are available in the *input* section.

 ### Available nodes

  * **appstore**: a node to retrieve application reviews on Apple App Store
  * **googleplay**: a node to retrieve application reviews on Google Play